Kartini Schools

 Kartini Schools, named for the Javanese women's rights advocate Raden Ajeng Kartini (Lady Kartini), were opened to educate indigenous girls in the Dutch East Indies in the wake of the Dutch Ethical Policy.

 About

 The first Kartini School was opened in Batavia in 1907.
 It was supported by Governor General Abendanon and Queen Wilhelmina of the Netherlands.
-Additional Kartini Schools were opened in Malang, Cirebon, Semarang, Bogor (then called Buitzenborg), and Surabaya.
+Additional Kartini Schools were opened in Malang, Cirebon, Semarang, Bogor (then called Buitenzorg), and Surabaya.
 The schools served indigenous students who had already received a primary education.

 Efforts to create opportunities for upper-class Javanese women struggled against opposition from Conservative Dutch officials and the Javanese regent class (bupatis).
 The Dutch language boarding schools were staffed by women.